chrisdaaz/static-web-scholcomm/content/tutorials/static-site-generators.md

 - Paste the File URL in the `image_src` field
 - Write alternative text for the image in the `image_alt` field.
 If you're interested, here's [guidance on writing `alt` tags for complex images, like data visualizations](https://www.w3.org/WAI/tutorials/images/complex/).

-The exercize files already include a template for the visualizations (in `/layouts/visualizations/_index.html`).
+When you're done, you should have two new markdown (`.md`) files in a new `visualizations` folder, which itself is a subfolder of the `content` folder.
+The exercise files already include a template for rendering the visualizations (in `/layouts/_default/single.html`).
+If you need to, use the markdown files within the `/papers/` and `/posters/` folders as a reference while you build out the `visualizations` section of the site.

 When you're done creating the pages for the visualizations, you can test to see that everything is working properly by running the `hugo server` command in a terminal and opening a web browser to http://localhost:1313/visualizations/.
+Make sure that your terminal open to the `static-web-scholcomm-exercise-files` directory for the hugo command to work.

 ### Templates